Kafala system: Qatar

 Little discussed is the fact that high-income professional expatriate workers are also deeply affected by the abuse of the system by companies.
-A confounding issue is that many of the companies are based out of western nations from the EU, and the US.

-The most typical form of abuse by these companies is the refusal to release employees once their employment has ended with the company.
+A confounding issue is that many of the companies are based out of western nations from the EU and the US.
+The most typical form of abuse by these companies is refusing to release employees once their employment has ended with the company.
 This lack of release (typically through a No Objection Certificate or NOC) restricts employees from moving to another company in Qatar after employment has ended with the present employer.

 This prohibition executed by the company will keep the typical employee from working in Qatar for two years beyond the time their employment ended.
 In worse cases, the company holds the employee indefinitely in an effort to extort money from the employee when business opportunities fail.
 From the highest executives to the lowest secretaries, this policy is damaging and serves as a constant threat over the employee.

-On 13 December 2016, the Qatari government introduced a new labour law which it said would bring "tangible benefits" to workers in the country by abolishing the Kafala system.
+On 13 December 2016, the Qatari government introduced a new labour law which it said would bring "tangible benefits" to workers in the country by abolishing the kafala system.
 The new regulations, aimed at making it easier for migrant workers to change jobs and leave the country, came into effect immediately.
 Amnesty International characterized the reforms as inadequate and continuing to "leave migrant workers at the hands of exploitative bosses".

-In January 2020, Qatar issued a ministerial decree that abolished the exit visa requirement that was part of the Kafala system.
+In January 2020, Qatar issued a ministerial decree that abolished the exit visa requirement that was part of the kafala system.
 With the exit visa requirement removed, migrants working in Qatar no longer need to obtain employer permission to leave Qatar.
 The International Labour Organization described the decree as an "important milestone in the ... labour reform agenda".
 Human Rights Watch considered the change as insufficient, since the requirement for employer consent for changing jobs and discrimination in permanent minimum wage levels remained, and migrant workers "still [faced] arrest and deportation [for leaving] their employer without permission".